Josgonmar/Multi-camera-visual-tracking-for-simple-articulated-mechanical-systems/README.md

 - Though the place of work had 4 cameras, it was only possible to work with three of them.
 More cameras means higher precision.
 - The OpenCV function that calculates the triangulation, can only work with 1 pair of cameras at a time, so its necessary to average the results.
 - These scripts are ready to work with systems of a very particualr configuration, of 2, 3 and 4 degrees of freedom.
 But it's meant to be a generalized proceedure.
+- Though you can, using the equations, to force one of the axis to always be contained in the first arm link, it cannot be done with the rest of them.
+As a result, there is not a sigle possible solution to the problem.
+To solve this, we would need a way to force the position of these axises, so they always appear in the same order.
 ### DEPENDENCIES
 - The code is completely written in C/C++.
 - OpenCV 4.5.2